Back to our main Maltings page

 You can find further detail in our objection page.

-No, our complaints are mainly about the unsympathetic, bland, depressing exterior design that makes no serious attempt to reconcile itself with its surroundings.
+Do we object to everything in the proposal?No, our complaints are mainly about the unsympathetic, bland, depressing exterior design that makes no serious attempt to reconcile itself with its surroundings.
 There are countless examples of interesting modern buildings, so it's baffling why this is so dire.

-Support measured by NCC's own survey plummeted from 82% to 63% from the pitched-roof design to the flat-roof design.
+Just how revolted are people by the design?Support measured by NCC's own survey plummeted from 82% to 63% from the pitched-roof design to the flat-roof design that Historic England asked for.

-Over 160 people have strongly objected on the planning portal, many heartbroken by what is planned for Berwick.
+157 people have strongly objected on the planning portal, many heartbroken by what is planned for Berwick.

 Over 1,000 people have signed our petition.